StrangeBeeCorp/docs/docs/thehive/installation/installation-guide-linux-standalone-server.md

     ##### Mandatory elements

-    * Protocol: Either `http` or `https`, depending on whether you [configured HTTPS using a reverse proxy](../configuration/ssl/configure-https-reverse-proxy.md).
+    * Protocol: Either `http` or `https`, depending on whether you [configured HTTPS with a reverse proxy](../configuration/ssl/configure-https-reverse-proxy.md).
-    * Hostname: The DNS name or IP address that users enter in their browser.
+    * Host name: The DNS name or IP address that users enter in their browser.

     ##### Optional elements